mikey-7x/About-Termux/README.md

 ---

-> Made with 💻 by @mikey-7x – Keep hacking, keep learning!
+> Made with 💻♥️ by @mikey-7x – Keep hacking, keep learning!

 ---

-### ✅ Features of This README:
-- Clean layout
-- Proper sectioning with emojis
-- Useful quick-copy code blocks
-- Beginner and advanced tips
-- Expandable with more tools/scripts